 What is Lean project management?

-Lean project management techniques aim at organizing companies in order to meet actual market conditions and requirements by making changes in their functional and organizational layout.
-The principles of Lean achieve this end by polishing a company’s management styles and focusing on better employee training.
+Lean project management aims at organizing companies in order to meet actual market conditions and requirements by making changes in their functional and organizational layout.
+The principles of Lean achieve this end by polishing a company’s project management styles and focusing on better employee training.

 3 pillars of Lean